ted-spence-avalara/developer-dot/communications/dev-guide/reference/calc-taxes-request.md

 <h3>The CalcTaxes Request</h3>

+The <code>CalcTaxesRequest</code> object supports a list of transactions and override options.
+Actual limit varies depending on message size and your timeout values, but the standard recommendation is to process no more than 1,000 entries per request.

 At the highest level, a <code>CalcTaxes</code> request is a JSON object comprised of the following:

 <div class="mobile-table">